On the Erd\H{o}s-Tur\'{a}n additive base conjecture: The Circle of Partition

 \end{definition}

-It is important to point out that the \textbf{median} of the weights of each co-axis point coincides with the center of the underlying CoP if it exists.
-That is to say, given all the axes of the CoP $\mathcal{C}(n,\mathbb{M})$ as
+It is important to emphasize that the \emph{median} of the weights of each co-axis point coincides with the center of the underlying CoP if it exists.
+That is, given all the axes of CoP $\mathcal{C}(n,\mathbb{M})$